skienzmatishun/rippreport/content/p/pedaling-forward/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: As national media praises Fairhope's charm, city leaders continue to delay critical funding solutions for our collapsing school system.
+Internal committee proposals and council records show a deliberate effort to stall property tax relief for overcrowded classrooms.
+We uncover the truth behind Fairhope's polished public image.
 ---
 Fairhope City Council has been pedaling backwards their whole term.
 They now have a chance to pedal forward, putting Fairhope on the map, when it comes to the city supporting education.